Former Merrill Lynch Broker Isaiah Williams Arrested for Stealing $2.59 Million from Former Dolphins Player

 According to BrokerCheck, he has been working as a Managing Director and Chief Executive Officer of Bascom Hill Wealth LLC in Royal Palm Beach, Florida, since December 2024.

-He has been the subject of two customer complaints, one of which was denied, according to his CRD report:
+He has been the subject of three customer complaints, one of which was denied, according to his CRD report:

 December 2024.
 “Client alleges misappropriation, unsuitable asset allocation strategy, misrepresentations and an improper outside business activity.”
-The case is currently pending.
+The customer sought $16,000,000 in damages, and the case was settled for $9,500,000.
+The complaint was regarding a non-broker-dealer affiliate product.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, Merrill Lynch, Pierce, Fenner & Smith Incorporated may be liable for investment or other losses suffered by Isaiah Williams’ customers.